 - Faculty personnel records.
 Pursuant to the Illinois Personnel Record Review Act 820 ILSC 40/.0, faculty members have the right to access their own personnel files, but are asked to give reasonable notice of their intent to do so.
 They have a right to copy materials in their personnel file at their own expense; however, they may not remove any materials from their personnel files.
 Faculty viewing their personnel files will do so in the presence of one administrator.
 No materials will be placed in the faculty member's personnel files without the faculty member receiving a copy or notice that material is being added.
 Special procedures apply for some types of records.
 See the full policy statement at Protocols for Personnel Files.

 - Disposal of records.
 The management of all university records, regardless of physical form or characteristic,” is regulated by the State Records Act (5 ILSC 160/1).
 While much of the State Records Act will not concern department chairs, the disposal of any university records is regulated by the state.
 Cleaning out old file drawers may seem to be a simple good-housekeeping practice; however, the State Records Act protects against the unauthorized disposal (e.g., mutilation, damage, transference, removal) of records made in the course of public duties,” regardless of date.
-The Illinois Secretary of State’s Office provides instructions for applying for authorization on its official website.
+The Illinois Secretary of State’s Office provides instructions for applying for authorization which can be found on the NIU Compliance Administration website.

 - Freedom of Information Act.
 On rare occasions, the department chair may receive a request for confidential information from a party who has evoked the Freedom of Information Act – Illinois.
 If this occurs, inform the college dean and contact NIU’s Chief Legal Counsel for guidance.
 And, again, have a working knowledge of what the law covers and does not cover in these circumstances.